-- 1) If a child breaks a Golden Rule they are warned and given the opportunity to change the way they are behaving.
-Where behaviour improves, staff make a conscious effort to reinforce desired behaviour.
+- 1) If a child breaks a Golden Rule, they are warned and given the opportunity to change the way they are behaving.
+Where behaviour improves, staff make a conscious effort to reinforce desired behaviour when seen.
 If the behaviour continues, then children are given an appropriate sanction as appropriate to the rule being broken.
-Examples include: - Being moved down on the behaviour chart - Quiet word with the teacher to help child acknowledge where they went wrong and how things could be improved next time - Loss of a break or lunchtime to complete work under the supervision of the class teacher - Moving away from friends to complete work or to listen in the classroom - Temporary confiscation of an item - Loss of a privilege (e.g. to go out to break first). - 2) If a child is breaking the Golden Rules persistently, including low level disruption which impacts on learning, then the sanctions are likely to be more serious: - Child will be moved down on the behaviour chart and is likely to be on red at which point they will be sent to a member of the senior leadership team with a 'time out' sheet to complete - Child may also lose a break or lunchtime or some other privilege (attending clubs, representing school teams or events). - Where required parents/carers will be informed of their child's behaviour and may be asked to come into school to discuss strategies with the class teacher or member of the senior management team. - 3) If the behaviour is harmful to the child themselves or to other children then the following sanctions are used at Our Lady's: - Child is removed from their class by a member of the senior leadership team for the morning, afternoon or whole day.
-During breaks and lunch they will be removed until they go back into class - Child completes a 'time out' sheet\ to complete.
-These sheets are to remain in the child's file - Incident is recorded in the School Behaviour Incident Book - A letter and a copy of the time out sheet will be sent home to the parents/carers. - 4) If a child regularly hurts (physically or mentally) themselves or other children, this is likely to be bullying and the following sanctions apply: - The Child's parents/carers will be asked to meet with the Headteacher - A 'Behaviour Contract' will be set up between the child, the parent/carer, the class teacher and the Headteacher - The child may be at risk of being excluded.
+Examples include: - Being moved down on the behaviour chart - Quiet word with the teacher to help child acknowledge where they went wrong and how things could be improved next time - Loss of a break or lunchtime to complete work, under the supervision of the class teacher - Moving away from friends to complete work or to listen in the classroom - Temporary confiscation of an item - Loss of a privilege (e.g. to go out to break first) - 2) If a child is breaking the Golden Rules persistently, including low level disruption which impacts on learning, then the sanctions are likely to be more serious: - Child will be moved down on the behaviour chart and is likely to be on red at which point they will be sent to a member of the senior leadership team with a 'time out' sheet to complete. - Child may also lose a break or lunchtime or some other privilege (attending clubs, representing school teams or events). - Where required, parents or carers will be informed of their child's behaviour and may be asked to come into school to discuss strategies with the class teacher or member of the senior management team. - 3) If the behaviour is harmful to the child themselves or to other children, then the following sanctions are used at Our Lady's. - Child is removed from their class by a member of the senior leadership team for the morning, afternoon or whole day.
+During breaks and lunch they will be removed until they go back into class. - Child completes a 'time out' sheet to complete.
+These sheets are to remain in the child's file. - Incident is recorded on CPOMS - 4) If a child regularly hurts (physically or mentally) themselves or other children, then the following sanctions.
+This is likely to be bullying. - The Child's parents will be asked to meet with the Headteacher. - A 'Behaviour Contract' will be set up between yourself, your parent, your class teacher and the Headteacher. - You may be at risk of being excluded